realpython/python-guide/docs/writing/style.rst

     letters = ['s', 'p', 'a', 'm']
     word = ''.join(letters)

-This will set the value of the variable *word* to 'spam'.
+This will set the value of the variable ``word`` to ``'spam'``.
 This idiom can be applied to lists and tuples.

 Sometimes we need to search through a collection of things.
 Let's look at two options: lists and dictionaries.

 Take the following code for example: